khanshoaib3/minecraft-access/docs/setup/modpack.md

 1. Install the Modrinth Launcher: After downloading the launcher from the provided link, follow the installation prompts.
 2. Sign in to Minecraft: Once the launcher is installed, sign in to your Microsoft account.
 This step is necessary to verify that you own the game and to allow the launcher to download game files for you.
-3. Find the Modpacks Tab: After signing in, navigate to the “Modpacks” tab in the launcher.
+3. Find the modpacks Tab: After signing in, navigate to the `Modpacks` tab in the launcher.
 4. Search for the Pack: Use the search function to look for `vi-access` or a similar term.
 You should see `Visually Impaired Access Mods - Fabric` by `BrailleBennett` as the top result.
 5. Install the Pack: Click on the `Visually Impaired Access Mods - Fabric` pack and find the `Install` button.
 Click `Install` to add the mod pack to your library.
 6. Go to Your Library: Navigate back to the “Library” tab, which is located at the top of the launcher interface.